franciscoxavier04/pm-BIM/docs/contributions-guide/contribution-documentation/README.md

 ### Report it via e-mail

-If you would like to report a typo or an inconsistency in our documentation, the quickest way to do it is to write an e-mail to [support@openproject.com](mailto:support@openproject.com) and describe it with as much detail an possible.
+If you would like to report a typo or an inconsistency in our documentation, the quickest way to do it is to **write an e-mail** to [support@openproject.com](mailto:support@openproject.com) and describe it with as much detail an possible.

 ### Let us know through the OpenProject Community installation

 You can also join us directly through the [OpenProject Community installation](https://community.openproject.org).
-Here you can leave a message on the [Forum](https://community.openproject.org/projects/openproject/forums), or create a work package with the type *Documentation* and describe or request a documentation change.
+Here you can **leave a message on the [Forum](https://community.openproject.org/projects/openproject/forums)**, or **create a work package with the type *Documentation* ** and describe or request a documentation change.

 To gain access to the community installation at, please send an email to [support@openproject.com](mailto:support@openproject.com) with the subject line **"Joining Community"**.
 Our team will review your request and send you an invitation as soon as possible.

+### Write your own pull request

+If you prefer, you can also go ahead and create a **draft pull request** with your suggestions and ask for the review from our team.
+Please take a look at the [documentation process](/documentation-process) for the exact steps to do that and consult the [documentation style guide](/documentation-style-guide) for instructions on documentation formatting in OpenProject.